The Dusty Heart of NGC 4151 Revealed by $\lambda\sim$1-40 $\mu$m Reverberation Mapping and Variability: A Challenge to Current Clumpy Torus Models: Dust Reverberation Analysis

-To quantify how sensitive the best-fit N-band time lag is to the smoothing effects, we arbitrarily fix the smoothing window size to values from 100 to 3000 days and redo the one-lag dust reverberation fitting.
+To quantify how sensitive the best-fit N-band time lag is to the smoothing effects, we arbitrarily fixed the smoothing window size to values from 100 to 3000 days and redid the one-lag reverberation fitting.
 The results are summarized in Table~\ref{tab:N-lag}.
-The best-fit N-band lags range from 2743 to 3500 days, which are within the range of the reported uncertainties.
-Thus we conclude that a dust time lag of 3070$^{+500}_{-230}$ days is robust for the N-band, corresponding to a physical scale $\sim2.6^{+0.4}_{-0.2}$ pc.
+The best-fit N-band lags range from 2743 to 3500 days, within the range of the reported uncertainties. { If we take the extremes in the fits, a time lag between 2600 and 3600 days is indicated, corresponding to physical scales between 2.2 and 3.1 pc. }